Turn internal office hours into FAQ updates

 Quick start

-1. Name your handbook slices — which context files count as “policy truth” for internal Q&A (Build an internal Q&A agent for your team); stop drafts from inventing fake filenames.
+- Name your handbook slices.
+Which context files count as “policy truth” for internal Q&A (Build an internal Q&A agent for your team); naming them stops drafts from inventing fake filenames.

-2. Mint FAQ Harvest — charter demands the four-column table + SOURCES_QUOTED footer tied to what you pasted; refuse when the paste is empty.
+- Create the FAQ Harvest agent.
+Its instructions demand the four-column table plus a SOURCES_QUOTED footer tied to what you pasted; the agent refuses to run when the paste is empty.

-3. Run one real session — paste Slack export snippet, live notes, or bullet list; redact personnel identifiers first.
+- Run one real session.
+Paste a Slack export snippet, live notes, or bullet list; redact personnel identifiers first.

-4. Review rows like code review — wrong tone fix in Chat; factual claims must map to an existing pointer or GAP: needs owner.
+- Review rows like code review.
+Wrong tone gets fixed in Chat; factual claims must map to an existing pointer or GAP: needs owner.

-5. Merge manually — edit the handbook context file yourself; then spot-check the Q&A agent on two questions that came up in session.
+- Merge manually.
+Edit the handbook context file yourself; then spot-check the Q&A agent on two questions that came up in session.

 Done?
 Three dated FAQ harvest markdown files in your archive; each lists what changed at the top; comparable month over month.